zaboople/essay/Software/Agile.md

 The Sprint-based approach has no conflict with medium-to-long-term strategy, but it has absolutely nothing to say about them either.
 However, long-term thinking is hard, and nobody wants to do the hard parts, so we can just declare: Agile says long-term thinking doesn't count!
 That's simply not true.

-## Security and Architectural Risk
+## Requirements, Security and Architectural Risk

 A while back I was working on a project with the kind of customer that has to be really paranoid about security, just because their business was the infrastructural kind that makes sure you have water, electricity, gas, etc. You don't want that infrastructure to fail because terrorists, nation-state actors, criminal blackmailers etc. took advantage of a security failure.